U.S. trade deficit widens; weekly jobless claims up modestly

 On an inflation-adjusted trade-weighted basis, the dollar appreciated 5.3 percent last year.

-While trade is on the back foot, the labour market is weathering the strong dollar and the global slowdown.
+While trade is on the back foot, the labor market is weathering the strong dollar and the global slowdown.

 Initial claims for state unemployment benefits increased 11,000 to a seasonally adjusted 278,000 for the week ended Jan.
 31, the Labor Department said in a separate report.